veltzer/demos-docker/exercises/hello_gradle/exercise.md

 # Hello Gradle

-* Build java software inside docker using gradle
+* Build java software inside docker using Gradle

 * Create a docker images based on java on an operating system (and then you need to install java).

-* Put gradle inside the docker image you are creating.
+* Put Gradle inside the docker image you are creating.
 Use the zip version of installation.

-* In the following instructions we are creating a standard hello world Java + gradle project.
+* In the following instructions we are creating a standard hello world Java + Gradle project.

 * create a java file called HelloWorld.java residing in a folder structure like so:
 Gradle build folder inside the docker